The Growth Department

 2. Protection isn’t growth.

-Most post-sale teams are designed to reduce risk.
-That’s not the same as creating value.
-The Growth Department is about building a function that does both.
-Account Managers are running businesses.
+Most Post-Sale teams are designed to reduce risk.
+That's not the same as creating value.
+The Growth Department does both.

 They see their accounts as portfolios to grow, not relationships to maintain.
 That changes the conversations they’re invited into.